rvenet/RVENet-Demo/README.md

   1) Ensure that the version of the CUDA Toolkit installed on your computer supports the version of PyTorch specified in `requirements.txt`
   2) Create a virtual environment (Python 3.8) and activate it
-  3) Install the python packages listed in `requirements.txt` to the virtual environment
+  3) Install the python packages listed in `requirements.txt` in the virtual environment
   4) Download the model weights from [here](https://www.dropbox.com/s/d1w0nh1rzclo4ox/full_ensemble_model.pt?dl=1)
   5) Run `predict.py` to predict RVEF from apical 4-chamber view echocardiographic videos